Discover the Thrill of Mountain Climbing in Uganda: Best Hiking Destinations

 Hikers can access Mount Elgon 235 km east of Kampala via Jinja and near Mbale Town.
 Mountain climbing in Elgon typically features on Source of Nile tours, with a night or two exploring activities in Jinja.

 Away from camping during your mountain hiking adventure, accommodation options include Sipi River Lodge at the base of Mount Elgon — the best of the bunch, the colonial-styled Mount Elgon Hotel, and Kapkwai Cottages at the park entrance.
 More budget options are available at the nearby Mbale town.

-The string of volcano mountains stretching on the Karamoja Platou are a great mountaineering alternative to the strenuous Rwenzoris, Virungas, and Mount Elgon.
+The string of volcano mountains stretching on the Karamoja Platou is an excellent mountaineering alternative to the strenuous Rwenzoris, Virungas, and Mount Elgon.

 These mountains, including Mount Kadam (3,063m ), Napak (2,538m), Moroto (3,083m), and Mount Morungole (2,749m), have lower elevation and mild climate compared to other mountains in Uganda and don’t require special equipment or technical mountain climbing experience.

 Mountaineering the Karamoja mountains is a blend of authentic cultural encounters with mountain communities, stunning landscape views, incredible birdwatching spots, and ideal campsites along the trails.
 Let’s take a look at the Karamoja mountaineering trails.

 Mount Moroto Trail

 The highest peak in the Karamoja region is Mount Moroto at 3,083 m.
 Moroto’s peaks include Sogolomon (3027m), Imagit / Leoron (2773m), and Sokodek (3083m).